cpwan/Attack-Adaptive-Aggregation-in-Federated-Learning/README.md

 # Robust Federated Learning with Attack-Adaptive Aggregation

-This is the code for our paper: https://arxiv.org/abs/2102.05257
+This is the codes for our [paper](https://arxiv.org/abs/2102.05257) accepted in FL-IJCAI'21.\
+Check the [runx branch](https://github.com/cpwan/Attack-Adaptive-Aggregation/tree/runx) for codes to automate experiments.

 ## Code structures
 - `server.py, client,py, dataloader.py`: our FL framework